doctrine/mongodb-odm/en/reference/eager-cursors.rst

     $users = $qb->execute(); // returns instance of Doctrine\MongoDB\ODM\EagerCursor

-At this point all data is loaded from the database and cursors to MongoDB have been closed but hydration of the data in to objects has not begin.
-That happens once iteration starts:
+At this point all data is loaded from the database and cursors to MongoDB have been closed but hydration of the data in to objects has not bugun.
+Once itertion starts the data will be hydrated in to PHP objects.

+Example:

 .. code-block:: php